 Elderly people still recall encounters with parties of German Ulans – mounted scouts with long speares- during the first days of war.
-They committed sabotage on railwayroads and were the eyes of the German army, before the planes got into action.
-But in this region of wet Haspengouw, with a lot of hay, meadows and trees, reconaissance was very difficult task.
+These horsemen committed sabotage on railwayroads and were the eyes of the German army, before the planes got into action.
+But in this region of wet Haspengouw, with a lot of hedges, meadows and trees, reconaissance was a very difficult task.
 The 9th of August, a hot Sunday, the first horsemen of the 2nd Cavalry Division, led by general von Garnier and part of the German 1st Army, reached Zepperen and Sint-Truiden.
 They had crossed the river Meuse on a pontoon-bridge by Lixhe and came from the eastern direction Tongeren-Borgloon.
 They now met with the first resistance from the Belgian mounted Lancers and “Black Devils” on bicycle.
 These were helped by members of the citywatch of Sint-Truiden.
 The Germans took a few casualties and were furious : they saw everywhere ambushes by so called “Freischutze” or civilians who fired on them.
 They reacted unnecessarily harshly and cruelly towards the civilian population.
 Summary executions and even atrocities were reported.

 In Zepperen, a horseman of the Leibhussards, called Otto Seeger, was shot down from his horse and then killed by Belgian Lancers, reputedly as he refused to surrender.
-Otto was born in Klosterfelde near Berlin in 1892 as the eldest son of a farmer and died as first of 54 young men of this village in World War I.
+Otto was born in Klosterfelde near Berlin in 1892 as the eldest son of a farmer and died as the first one of 54 young men of this German village in World War I.